An essential risk management tool for realizing a growth strategy that sees beyond any business continuity plan.

 What we can do for you

-We’re entering our tenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.
+We’re entering our thirteenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.

 The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved crisis management and growth strategy.